 Noticing this recurring role I had on the playground, led me to believe that maybe I should be a psychologist.

 For some, this noticing leads to finding ways to polish a gem, let it gleam, and beautifully follow your dream at an early age.
 For others, like me, a path may be influenced by others or by practicalities or rational thinking that can be introduced in a variety of ways.
-I began to adopt thoughts like: be careful; you don’t want to listen to other people’s problems all day and you are probably too sensitive handle the emotions of others.
+I began to adopt thoughts like: be careful; you don’t want to listen to other people’s problems all day and you are probably too sensitive to handle the emotions of others.
+It might become a burden for you.
 Don’t you think it will be too hard on you to be a psychologist?

-The gap had closed so tightly around the light shining from my gem that by grade 8 graduation I remember distinctly writing in my yearbook that I wanted to be an advertiser and knowing that this was a lie in my heart but that it would not be judged.
+The gap had closed so tightly around the light shining from my gem that by grade 8 graduation I remember distinctly writing in my yearbook that I wanted to be an advertiser (I don’t even think I knew what this meant but just that it was an acceptable occupation that I would not be questioned).
+Even then, I knew it was a lie within my heart.

 The good news is your gem is always there and no matter what stage you are at in sharing it, it does not leave you.
 It is always finding ways to emerge and show you the light that it is capable of emitting.

 When it came time to choose my educational path the idea of psychology had long left me.
-I chose science with the thought that it would be easier to get a job with a Science degree than with an English degree (even though I have always loved to write – yes, you can have more than one gem;)).
+I chose science with the thought that it would be easier to get a job with a Science degree than with an English degree (even though I have also always loved to write – even though I had trouble sharing my writing).

 In my position as program manager we started having weekly meetings which we began to joke were like therapy sessions as my boss would download what was going on for him and I would listen.